Stays · Northern Europe · The Verdict

 Strengths

 Finnish Lakeland is exceptional in winter: the lakes freeze, the forest is snow-covered, and the sauna-to-frozen-lake cycle becomes the centrepiece of the stay.
 Finnish Lapland further north adds Northern Lights, husky sledding, and glass-roofed cabins for Arctic sky viewing.
-Finland is one of the few Northern European destinations where the winter product is as strong as the summer one — and in some respects stronger.
+Finland is one of the few Northern European destinations where the winter product is as strong as the summer one — in some respects stronger.

 Consider this